CFK Africa: Awards and impact

 In 2008, CFK Africa received a $1 million grant for capacity building and income generation expansion from the Bill and Melinda Gates Foundation.
-Dr. Jill Biden visited CFK Africa's Binti Pamoja Centre in 2010 as she sought to promote women's rights, girls' empowerment, and gender equality around the world.
+Jill Biden visited CFK Africa's Binti Pamoja Centre in 2010 as she sought to promote women's rights, girls' empowerment, and gender equality around the world.
 In 2011, Barcott published It Happened on the Way to War, which juxtaposes military service and social entrepreneurship.
 The book was chosen as required reading for freshman classes at NC State University (2012) [9 and East Carolina University (2013).
 In 2012, Kathleen McGinn of Harvard Business School profiled CFK Africa as the topic for the school's first ever multi-media case study.
 Susan Mueni Waita, a participant in CFK Africa's Girls' Empowerment Program, received a Queen's Young Leaders Award in 2016 for her work supporting girls and women in Kibera.
 She founded an organization called Making a Difference (MAD) Sisters to educate girls on sexual health.
 In 2018, Rye Barcott delivered the commencement address at the University of North Carolina at Chapel Hill.
+In 2020, CFK Africa led COVID-19 sample collection and contact tracing efforts in partnership with the CDC and Kenya Medical Research Institute.
+CFK Africa's facilities were awarded Best Performing in Neonatal Care, Leadership, and Human Resource Management by Nairobi City County for the 2024 Health Service Delivery Awards.
+In 2025, CFK Africa's national soccer team, the Kibera Soccer Women FC, won the Football Kenya Federation's Women's Cup, the first slum team to achieve the title.

+In 2025, CFK Africa established the first allyship model that equips landlords who lease 10x10 shanties with tools for gender-based violence surveillance, prevention, and rapid response, a groundbreaking model that transforms them into active partners in protecting women and girls.

+CFK established the Pheroze Nowrojee Social Justice Award, named in honor of the bright legal mind and fierce defender of human dignity and justice in Kenya, presenting the inaugural award to Binti Rashid, young mother and girls empowerment advocate in Kibera in 2025.

 CFK Africa Programming

-CFK Africa implements programming in the areas of Youth Leadership & Education, Community Health Services, Girls' Empowerment, Clinical Health Services, and Special Projects.
+CFK Africa implements programming in the core areas of Youth Leadership, Clinical and Community Health, Girls' Empowerment, and Sports for Development.